 In Florida, it is presumed that all licensees are operating as transaction brokers unless a single agent or no brokerage relationship is established in writing with a customer.
-A licensee may change from single agent to a transaction broker as long as the buyer and seller, or both, gives consent as required by section 475.278(3)(c)2, F.S., prior to the change and the appropriate written disclosure of duties is made to the buyer and seller.
+A licensee may change from one brokerage relationship to another as long as the buyer and seller, or both, gives consent as required by section 475.278(3)(c)2, F.S., prior to the change and the appropriate written disclosure of duties is made to the buyer and seller.